DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Angular/description.md

 ## Customize Cell Appearance

 Use the [cellTemplate](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#cellTemplate) property to customize cell appearance.
-In this demo, when you toggle the "Use custom cell template" checkbox, the following customizations are applied:
+In this demo, the following customizations are applied when you toggle the "Use custom cell template" checkbox:

 - All the weekends on the Calendar become blue.